kelsey-ek/of7azure/GUIDE/README.md

 sysctl: cannot stat /proc/sys/net/core/rmem_max: No such file or directory
 sysctl: cannot stat /proc/sys/net/core/wmem_max: No such file or directory
 ```

+* Refresh the kernel parameters.
 ```bash
 /sbin/sysctl –p
 ```

+__d.__ Firewall setting
-- Firewall does not work in the container.
+* Firewall does not work in the container.
 Instead, you can use port forwarding option(-p) when you run the container.
 I will talk about this later in 'use OpenFrame image' part.

-- Prepare all licenses from Technet with the correct hostname.
+__e.__ Prepare licenses from Technet.
+* Use the correct hostname for downloading license files from Technet website.
+* You need to check hostname and the number of cores.